 Snowblower Engine Oil Type & Quantity

 An engine needs protection at cold and warm temperatures.
-A thin oil is great for cold starts, the oil moves to where it’s needed, quickly.
-But as the engine warms, the oil gets even thinner, not great for engine protection.
-A heavier grade oil is better for higher engine temperatures and that’s why oil is blended.
+A thin oil is great for cold starts; the oil moves to where it’s needed quickly.
+But as the engine warms, the oil gets even thinner, which is not great for engine protection.
+A heavier grade oil is better for higher engine temperatures, and that’s why oil is blended.

 As you know most snowblowers won’t have a low oil level cut-out switch.
 If your snowblower does, it will have a single wire sensor (typical) fitted towards the base of the oil pan.